-A regional North American plot of GEFS forecast data valid at July 13, 2012 at 00UTC.
-This 24-hour forecast shows one mean sea-level pressure contour (or isobar) at 1013hPa for each of the 21 members in the ensemble.
+A regional North American plot of GEFS forecast data valid at July 13, 2012, at 00 UTC.
+This 24-hour forecast shows one mean sea-level pressure contour (or isobar) at 1013 hPa for each of the 21 members in the ensemble.
 Where contours line up show greater certainty in the pressure forecast.
 Where the contours spread out show uncertainty: over central, northern Canada and due south of Alaska, for example.
 This image was produced by downloading 21 files of GEFS data through NOMADS and visualizing with the Grid Analysis and Display System (GrADS).

-The Global Ensemble Forecast System (GEFS) is a weather forecast model made up of 21 separate forecasts, or ensemble members.
-The National Centers for Environmental Prediction (NCEP) started the GEFS to address the nature of uncertainty in weather observations, which are used to initialize weather forecast models.
+The Global Ensemble Forecast System (GEFS), previously known as the GFS Global ENSemble (GENS), is a weather forecast model made up of 21 separate forecasts, or ensemble members.
+The National Centers for Environmental Prediction (NCEP) started the GEFS to address the nature of uncertainty in weather observations, which is used to initialize weather forecast models.
 The proverbial butterfly flapping her wings can have a cascading effect leading to wind gusts thousands of miles away.
 This extreme example illustrates that tiny, unnoticeable differences between reality and what is actually measured can, over time, lead to noticeable differences between what a weather model forecast predicts and reality itself.
 The GEFS attempts to quantify the amount of uncertainty in a forecast by generating an ensemble of multiple forecasts, each minutely different, or perturbed, from the original observations.